 Key Stage 3 - Mathematics

-- Become fluent in the fundamentals of Mathematics, including with varied and frequent pracitice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
+· Become fluent in the fundamentals of Mathematics, including with varied and frequent practice with increasingly complex problems over time so that students develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

 Students in KS3 will study a broad curriculum that will cover the core themes of Mathematics:

 • Number • Algebra • Statistics • Ratio, proportion and rates of change

 Mathematics is an interconnected subject in which students need to be able to move fluently between representations of mathematical ideas.
 The programme of study for Key Stage Three is organised into apparently distinct domains but students should build on Key Stage Two and build connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They should also apply their mathematical knowledge in Science, Geography, Computing and other subjects.

 Decisions about progression should be based on the security of students’ understanding and their readiness to progress to the next stage.
 Students who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content in preparation for Key Stage Four.
 Those who are not sufficiently fluent should consolidate their understanding before moving on.
 To ensure we can do this effectively, students are taught in sets and each class teacher will develop appropriate resources according to prior attainment.